kumu/docs/guides/systems-practice.md

 If you hold alt and click anywhere on the map, you can create a new element in that location.
 Hold alt and drag from an existing element and you can create a connection (either to an existing element, or if you release your cursor on a blank part of the map it will create a new element there).

 ### Sketch mode
 You can enter sketch mode by clicking the green "+" button and then choosing "Sketch".
-Sketch mode makes it so you can you can click anywhere on the map to add a new element, and simply dragging from an existing element will create a connection.
+Sketch mode makes it so you can you can click anywhere on the map to add a new element.
+Dragging from an existing element will automatically create a connection.

 If you want to exit sketch mode, just hit `esc`.